 Yachts and instructors

-We train on board one of our Beneteau 40.7 race tuned yachts.
+We train on board our Beneteau 40.7 race-tuned yachts.
 These popular cruiser racers provide the perfect balance of comfort and performance.

 Our instructors have many years of international racing experience behind them and are chosen because they are friendly and professional.

 By the end of the course, you will be ready to take an active role on board any yacht racing in a spinnaker division.

 Arrange a private course for your own group of up to seven, choose your date, and pay for only five places.

 - We can provide wet weather clothing if required.

 - You know your way around a boat and have some previous crewing experience.